gosweetspot/freight-api/v2/POST_addressvalidation.md

     POST v2/addressvalidation

 ## Description
-Query to get validation customer address details.
+Query to validation customer address details.
+For NZ addresses, the addresses are also validated for Rural Delivery.

 ***